TL;DR

 </goal>

-- Provide the thesis as one tight sentence.
-Example: “Internal prompt libraries beat vendor tools because they encode tacit team knowledge that vendors literally cannot ship.”
+<thesis>Internal prompt libraries beat vendor tools because they encode tacit team knowledge that vendors literally cannot ship.</thesis> - Provide five evidence bullets in an

 - Pick a piece you have already written and shipped.
 Reverse-engineer the prompt: write the audience, thesis, evidence, voice, and format that would have produced it.

-- Look for “AI tells”: triplets (“efficient, scalable, and powerful”), hedge phrases (“it’s important to note”), and meta-commentary (“Let’s dive in”).
-Strip them.
+- Strip the AI tells: triplets (“efficient, scalable, and powerful”), hedge phrases (“it’s important to note”), meta-commentary (“let’s dive in”), and em-dash overuse.

 Common mistakes

 - No thesis.
-Without a spine the draft can technically be “good writing” and still say nothing.
+Without a spine the draft can be technically “good writing” and still say nothing.

-- Asking for “good writing” without naming the audience, tone, or length.
+- Asking for “good writing” without naming audience, tone, or length.
 Claude defaults to generic blog voice.

 FAQ

-- How long should the prompt be?: For a 1000-word piece, expect a 400-700-word prompt.
-Voice sample is most of the length.
+- How long should the prompt be?: For a 1,000-word piece, expect a 400-700-word prompt.
+The voice sample is most of that length — or zero, if you have saved it as a Style.